AndreRatzenberger/schwarm/minimalism.md

 ### Provider Configuration

-Each provider needs a configuration:
+Each provider needs a configuration.
+Every provider should work out of the box by having sensical defaults

 ```python
 class ImageGenerationConfig(BaseProviderConfig):